yandex-cloud/terraform-provider-yandex/website/docs/r/vpc_network.html.markdown

 * `labels` - (Optional) Labels to apply to this network.
 A list of key/value pairs.

+## Attributes Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+* `created_at` - Creation timestamp of the key.

 ## Import

 A network can be imported using the `id` of the resource, e.g.